 These water-based sessions are where the kids learn to do board and tube rescues.

-We’ll only take the kids out the back when it’s safe to do so.
-If the surf’s too big, we’ll run activities in the rock pool or cancel the session altogether.
+We’ll only take the kids out the back when it’s safe.
+If the surf’s too big, we’ll run activities in the rock pool or cancel the session.

 Who runs the SRC?

-Stephen Tindale – Bronte Surf Club’s 2020/21 Trainer of the Year and father of Zoe, U14 girls – will be the trainer, with U14 Age Managers Nick and Bruce managing the water safety crew.
+Stephen Tindale – Bronte Surf Club’s 2020/21 Trainer of the Year – will be the trainer, with U14 Age Managers Colin, Dugald, Warren, Tim and Oliver managing the water safety crew.

 What happens after the course?

 Once they pass the SRC, the kids become Bronte Cadets and will be put into a patrol team with their friends.
-They’ll patrol or provide water safety for Nippers about 8 times per season on Sundays from 8am - 11am, overseen by Amber Brown, Director of Cadets.
+They’ll patrol or provide water safety for Nippers eight times per season on Sundays from 8 am to 11 am, overseen by the Director of Cadets.

-Then, when they’re 15 and have patrolled for 2 seasons, they can do the Cadet Bronze Medallion course, which is a 3 week intensive course (as they’ve already covered a lot of the content in their SRC).
+Then, when they’re 15 and have patrolled for two seasons, they can do the Cadet Bronze Medallion course, a 3-week intensive course (as they’ve already covered much of the content in their SRC).